 Successful lemon law claims can result in a vehicle buyback.
 To minimize losses in this situation, manufacturers eventually do what they should have done in the first place – repair the vehicle properly.
 Then, to resell it in California, the manufacturer must comply with certain requirements.
 Offering a 12-month/12,000-mile warranty covering the prior defect is one such requirement.

-As discussed above, the balance of a factory warranty usually transfers with the vehicle at the time of sale.
-Anyone who buys a used car with an unexpired warranty might therefore assume they are covered by the lemon law.
-Unfortunately, that may not be the case.
+The balance of a factory warranty usually transfers with the vehicle at the time of sale.
+Therefore, anyone who buys a used car with an unexpired warranty might assume they are covered by the lemon law.
+Unfortunately, that may not be so.

-Our state’s lemon law applies only to vehicles purchased at retail.
+Our state’s Lemon Law applies only to vehicles purchased at retail.
 Vehicles purchased in a private party sale are specifically excluded.
-Thus, warranty transferability and lemon law protections do not always ensure that you have a valid claim.
+Warranty transferability and lemon law protections do not always ensure that you have a valid claim.
 For other vehicle-related concerns, such as accidents, accident claim lawyers might be more appropriate to consult.

 If you entered into a private party sale of a used vehicle still under warranty, contact our office for advice.
 You may still have a remedy if the seller is willing to cooperate by executing an assignment of his or her lemon law rights.

 An unexpired warranty obtained through a retail transaction is a prerequisite to qualify for lemon law protections, but it does not guarantee that a lemon law claim will succeed.
-Manufacturers may try to defend the claim by saying the defect resulted from factors beyond their control, such as aftermarket modifications or collision damage.
-They may also argue that the prior owner failed to perform scheduled maintenance required by the warranty, thereby voiding it in its entirety.
-If you encounter these sorts of issues at a dealership anywhere in California, call one of our attorneys immediately.
-We may be able to help.
+Manufacturers may try to refute the claim by saying that the defect resulted from factors beyond their control, such as aftermarket modifications or collision damage.
+They may also argue that the prior owner failed to perform scheduled maintenance required by the warranty, thereby voiding the warranty in its entirety.

 Factory warranties remain in effect only for a given number of months or miles.
 This means lemon law cases are always time sensitive.